Mali (singer)

-Personal life
+Early and personal life

 Maalavika Manoj was born on 16 September 1993 in Chennai, Tamil Nadu to Malayali parents from North Malabar.
 Maalavika had been listening to music heavily since childhood.
 Though her parents were not musicians, they would play a lot of 1970s and 1980s style music to her.
 Maalavika grew up listening electronic music.
 When she was five years old, her parents decided to enroll her in various classes ranging from swimming and Bharatanatyam to piano and drawing classes.
 A few years later, she quit all of her classes other than piano, which she learned till she was 17 years old.
 Around that time, she also decided to try learning the guitar, because at that point she felt it was "cool".

 Maalavika said she never had to seriously tell her parents that she wanted to be a musician, because "they're happy if I'm doing something I want and can sustain myself and be comfortable with a career in music."
 Her first singing performance was at a party when she was 12 years old.
 At the party, she sang Ella Fitzgerald's version of "Fever", with some of the lyrics changed to "suit the occasion".
 She did her schooling at Sacred Heart Matriculation School and studied for a Bachelor of Business Administration (BBA) at Loyola College, Chennai.
 In mid-2013, she left for France to complete her BBA degree, but returned to Chennai a year later after graduating.
 She graduated from Loyola in the same year, and moved to Mumbai, Maharashtra to pursue a career in music.

+In late June 2024, Maalavika was engaged to composer Sid Shirodkar.
+She married him in February 2025.